Differentiable stratified groupoids and a de Rham theorem for inertia spaces: A de Rham theorem

 \begin{remark} If $\sfG$ is a proper Lie groupoid, then the complex of sheaves $(\Omega_{\textup{basic}}^\bullet, d)$ coincides with the sheaf of basic differential forms defined in \cite[Def.~8.1]{PflPosTanGOSPLG} so that Theorem \ref{thrm:deRhamDiffStrat} reduces to \cite[Prop.~8.6 \& Cor.~8.7]{PflPosTanGOSPLG}. \end{remark}

-If $\sfG$ is a locally translation groupoid, then $(s,t)(\sfG_1)$ is necessarily locally closed in $\sfG_0\times\sfG_0$.
+If $\sfG$ is a sliceable groupoid, then $(s,t)(\sfG_1)$ is necessarily locally closed in $\sfG_0\times\sfG_0$.
 Specifically, using the local model of $\sfG$ given by condition (LT\ref{it:ExistenceSlice}), the condition that $(s,t)(\sfG_1)$ is locally closed is equivalent to the requirement that the $G_x$-action on $Y_x$ is a proper group action, which is automatically satisfied as $G_x$ is compact by \cite[Prop.~2.10(ii)]{TuNonHausGpoid}.
 Therefore, $|\sfG|$ is locally compact by Proposition \ref{prop:BasicPropTopGroupoids}(\ref{it:LocCpctOrbitSp}).
-If we assume further that $|\sfG|$ carries a stratification according to Proposition \ref{prop:LocTransStrat} and that that stratification fulfills Whitney's condition B, then $|\sfG|$ is a differentiable stratified space with control data in the sense of Mather by \cite[Thm.~3.6.9]{PflaumBook}.
+If we assume further that $|\sfG|$ carries a stratification according to Proposition \ref{prop:LocTransStrat} and that this stratification is Whitney (b)-regular, then $|\sfG|$ is a differentiable stratified space with control data in the sense of Mather by \cite[Thm.~3.6.9]{PflaumBook}.
 Hence $|\sfG|$ admits in this case a triangulation subordinate to its stratification, cf.~\cite[Thm.~7.1]{PflPosTanGOSPLG}.
 Therefore, given an open covering of $|\sfG|$, there exists a subordinate good covering.
 See \cite[Sec.~7]{PflPosTanGOSPLG} for more details.
-As in the case of Lie groupoids, cf.~\cite[Cor.~8.8]{PflPosTanGOSPLG}, one concludes that the singular cohomology of $|\sfG|$ with real coefficients coincides with the \v{C}ech cohomology under these hypotheses, and that it is finite-dimensional if $|\sfG|$ is compact.
+As in the case of Lie groupoids \cite[Cor.~8.8]{PflPosTanGOSPLG} one concludes that the singular cohomology of $|\sfG|$ with real coefficients coincides with the \v{C}ech cohomology under these hypotheses, and that it is finite-dimensional if $|\sfG|$ is compact.